-6. MarPAMM management considerations and Future Work.
+6. MarPAMM management considerations and Future work.

-This management plan sets out non-statutory guidance and reaffirms existing statutory policy to help enhance and further protection for marine and coastal biodiversity for MPAs within the North Coast - North Channel region.
+This management plan sets out non-statutory guidance and reaffirms existing statutory policy to help enhance and further protection for marine and coastal biodiversity for MPAs within the Co.
+Down - Co.
+Louth region.
 This section looks at future considerations for marine management that may arise or are important for consideration as part of the marine management strategy.
 By creating this management plan, future uncertainty can be mitigated/adapted by applying the plan's generated principles.

-The outputs of the MarPAMM seabirds, marine mammals and benthic habitats and species modelling work packages provide new data and evidence that can be used outside of this plan to improve and enhance integrated and universal marine management.
-Further MarPAMM work can identify potential gaps that could lead to new research areas or considerations that may become important for any future improvements.
+The outputs of the MarPAMM work packages from seabirds and marine mammals provide new data and evidence that can be used outside of this plan to improve and enhance integrated and universal marine management.
+Work carried out under MarPAMM could also identify potential knowledge gaps that could lead to new research areas or considerations that may become important for any future improvements.